andrewallenbruce/provider/README.md

 <br>

+The goal of `provider` is to make the experience of getting location data easier and more consistent across a wide variety of sources.

 This package is primarily focused on accessing public API data that can be linked together via a healthcare provider’s National Provider Identifier (NPI).
 Thus far, none of the APIs require the creation of a